pingcap/docs-cn/dm/shard-merge-best-practices.md

 3. Run `query-status` to verify whether the data migration task is successfully processed and whether the data from upstream has already been merged and migrated to the downstream database.

+## Special processing when the upstream RDS contains sharded tables

+If the upstream data source is an RDS and it contains sharded tables, the table names in MySQL binlog might be invisible when connecting to a SQL client.
+For example, if the upstream is a UCloud distributed database, the table name in the binlog might have an extra prefix `_0001`.
+Therefore, you need to configure [table routing](/dm/dm-key-features.md#table-routing) based on the table names in binlog, instead of those in the SQL client.

 ## Create/drop tables in the upstream

 In [Merge and Migrate Data from Sharded Tables](/dm/feature-shard-merge-pessimistic.md#principles), it is clear that the coordination of sharding DDL lock depends on whether the downstream database receives the DDL statements of all upstream sharded tables.
 In addition, DM currently **does not support** dynamically creating or dropping sharded tables in the upstream.
 Therefore, to create or drop sharded tables in the upstream, it is recommended to perform the following steps.